TimAl6ert5/Elim/README.md

 - Directed
 - Loops
 - Multiple edges
+- Disconnected

 ### Edge Lists
+Representing the bridges of Konigsberg with edge list.
 Four vertices indexed 0-4 with 7 edges.

 ```
 [